tweedegolf/tweedegolf.github.io/README.md

 #### Static pages

 Static pages are added by creating .md files in the /_static folder.
 We always use the `static` layout for static pages.
-Ordinary text may be added simpy by writing in the file itself, below all variables.
+Ordinary text may be added simply by writing in the file itself, below all variables.